Wilhelm Rudolf Mann: Under the Nazis

-Mann joined the Nazi Party in 1931, two years before they came to power, and also joined the Sturmabteilung, achieving the rank of Sturmführer in the Brownshirts.
+Mann joined the Nazi Party in 1931, two years before they came to power, and also joined the Sturmabteilung, the Party's paramilitary organization, achieving the rank of SA-Sturmführer in the brownshirts.
 At the time of his initial membership Mann was the only member of the Vorstand to hold a Nazi Party card.
 Mann's membership had lapsed after a year although he quickly renewed his subscription as soon as Adolf Hitler became Chancellor of Germany.
-Following the Nazi seizure of power Mann penned a letter which he sent out to 75 of IG Farben's leading international sales representatives across the world.
-In the letter Mann told the executives that the Nazis had "won a victory against Bolshevism, the enemy of the entire world" and instructed them to tell their clients in their host countries that stories circulating about Nazi repression contained "not a true word".
+Following the Nazi seizure of power, Mann penned a letter which he sent out to 75 of IG Farben's leading international sales representatives across the world.
+In the letter Mann told the executives that the Nazis had "won a victory against Bolshevism, the enemy of the entire world" and instructed them to tell their clients in their host countries that reports of Nazi repression contained "not a true word".

-After the fall of France Mann attempted to ensure that Bayer could take control of Rhône-Poulenc, the company's main rivals over the border, but his efforts were hampered by the fact that most of the company's bases were in Vichy France rather than the occupied territory.
+After the fall of France, Mann attempted to ensure that Bayer could take control of Rhône-Poulenc, the company's main rivals over the border, but his efforts were hampered by the fact that most of the company's bases were in Vichy France rather than the occupied territory.
 Mann therefore suggested to the directors that they formed a joint sales company, with terms that were much more beneficial to Bayer, but he was rebuffed in his attempt.
-However Mann then threatened the company with military action leading to the deal being concluded.
-In 1944 he was decorated with the War Merit Cross First Class.
+However, Mann then threatened the company with military action leading to the deal being concluded.
+In 1944, he was decorated with the War Merit Cross First Class.